 "Now you can go to Harvard or anywhere else and study the Hittite language," McDowell said.

-Finally there's the proof of logic.
+Finally, there's proof of logic.
 After Jesus' death, the apostles kept pointing to the shared knowledge everyone around them had, even their opponents.

 McDowell paraphrased the logic, "You know what I'm talking about.
 You were there."